 Conference Registration is $180.00 before April 1, 2019, and increases to $220.00 after.

 Only credit card payments will be accepted this year.

 This conference is designed for an adult audience.
 Students attending must pay a full conference rate.
 There is no student rate or discount.Note: The promoters and sponsors of this conference assume no responsibility for the comments expressed by speakers or presenters, nor do they accept responsibility for the content or reprinting of any materials used or handed out during the meetings.
 Experiential learning situations are for training purposes only.
 They are not intended to be therapeutic or part of any ongoing therapy process.

 Additional rooms are available at the Limelight Hotel in Ketchum for a special conference rate.
-Visit their website or call 877-724-5010 and refer to the Idaho Prevention & Support Conference.
+To reserve rooms call 877-724-5010 or email email@example.com refer to the Idaho Prevention & Support Conference.

 The City of Ketchum offers a variety of other lodging options within a short drive to the Conference location.